xsdk-project/MathPackagesTraining2020/_lessons/time_integrators/sundials/lesson.md

 4. the choice of IMEX partitioning in time discretization.

-We note that our use of _adaptivity_ here was confined to the _discretization_ of time.
-Other lessons here demonstrate the advantages _adaptation_ can play in the _discretization_ of _space_ (e.g., meshing).
+We note that our use of _adaptivity_ here was confined to the _time discretization_ only.
+Other lessons here demonstrate the advantages of spatial adaptation as well (e.g., AMR).

-We further note that we have barely scratched the surface of linear solver algorithms; while GMRES with geometric multigrid preconditioning remain top choices for large-scale applications, other lessons here will focus on alternatives that can work even when these methods fail.
+We further note that we have barely scratched the surface of linear solver algorithms; while GMRES with geometric multigrid preconditioning remains a top choice of many large-scale applications, other lessons here will focus on alternatives that can work for much broader classes of problems.

-Finally, it is worth reminding the learner that the application demonstrated here can be run on much larger spatial meshes and parallel architectures than those tested here.
+Finally, we note that the application demonstrated here can be run on much larger spatial meshes and parallel architectures than those tested here.

 ----

-## Evening Hands On Session
+## Evening hands-on session

 Each of the following tasks are independent of one another.
 Choose one to explore in detail during this evening session (or if